-The Mayor will propose the PCC precept to the Police, Fire and Crime Panel in January 2022.
+The Mayor will propose the PCC precept to the Police, Fire and Crime Panel on the 31st January 2022.
 The precept will contribute to the overall policing resources for Greater Manchester Police.

 This process will also confirm delegated revenue funds to district community safety partnerships.